Shingles

 • your fever or pain gets worse

-• your neck gets stiff, you can’t hear properly or you feel less able to think clearly
+• you feel less able to think clearly

-• you develop new symptoms such as drooping or weakness to one side of your face
+• you develop new symptoms such as drooping or weakness to 1 side of your face

-• the blisters show signs of infection (eg, they become more sore or red) or if you see milky yellow drainage from the blister sites.
+• the blisters show signs of infection — for example, they become more sore or red, or if you see milky yellow drainage from the blister sites.

 • Rest in bed during the early stages if you have fever and other symptoms.

-• Wear loose clothing to reduce friction/rubbing of the blisters.
+• Wear loose clothing to reduce friction or rubbing of the blisters.

 The shingles vaccine used in New Zealand is called Shingrix.
 You need 2 doses, with the second dose given 2 to 6 months after the first.